Everything you need to know about river cruises in the U.S. in 2025

-When you think of river cruises, you’re probably imagining the enormously popular river cruises in Europe.
-But there are U.S. river cruises too, and they’re just as spectacular as their overseas counterparts.
-From making your way down the mighty Mississippi River to gliding past the cute seaside villages of New England, there are river cruises in U.S. to meet every interest and budget.
+I love cruising, especially if it’s a river cruise.
+The idea that I can unpack once, and let the captain take it from there as the ship sails down an iconic river is exciting.
+Plus there are all the incredible destinations you’ll stop at along the way.
+While you may be conjuring up images of the highly popular river cruises in Europe, there are U.S. river cruises too.
+Even better, they’re just as spectacular as their overseas counterparts.
+From making your way down the mighty Mississippi River to gliding past the cute seaside villages of New England, there are river cruises in the U.S. to meet every interest and budget.

 On U.S. river cruises, the ships tend to be smaller and more intimate than traditional ocean liners.
-These smaller ships are designed to better navigate the country’s narrow rivers, and they come in a variety of styles.
-On some American river cruises, the ships are the iconic southern paddlewheel boats outfitted with luxury in mind.
+The smaller ships can better navigate the country’s narrow rivers, and the vessels come in a variety of styles.
+On some American river cruises, ships are luxurious Southern paddlewheel boats.
 Others are modern riverboats that look more like miniature ocean liners similar to what you’ll find in Europe.
+There are even some lines that take to the rivers on expedition ships.
+So are you ready to book your next river cruise in the United States?
+Keep reading to learn more about river cruising in your own backyard.

 PACK YOUR BAGS: 11 guided tour companies that offer trips around the world